-    We received some funding from the Pacific Conservation Assistance Fund to buy the materials to make and paint the fish signs, and for a decal to go on each sign identifying the program.
+We received some funding from the Public Conservation Assistance Fund to buy the materials to make and paint the fish signs, and for a decal to go on each sign identifying the program.
 We had been searching for a long, long, long time for a skilled woodworker to make the signs, until Chris Smith, our newest Board member, used his connection with Island Artisans to find Kees Luchs (right-hand photo), a professional wood artisan.
 Kees volunteered his time and machinery to make 96 fish signs for us from the cedar we supplied.
 Yay Kees!
 Many thanks!

 And aren't they beeyootiful!
 We could not be more pleased with the excellent quality of work he has provided us free of charge.